Community Preservation Committee

 Open Space Reserve Fund - $120,000 to be placed in a reserve account for future open space category projects.

-OPEN SPACE AND RECREATION RECOMMENDATIONS:
+OPEN SPACE AND RECREATION CATEGORY:

 Chamberlin Park Bridge Replacement, Town of Concord Division of Natural Resources - $19,340 to complete the survey and engineering services necessary to design and permit a replacement footbridge through Chamberlin Park in Concord Center.
 The existing bridge links the Park on Lowell Road with the Keyes Road parking area and crosses the Millbrook and its surrounding wetlands.